gatecat/emu293/README.md

 (only enough player 2 controls are implemented for a few motion games that use both remotes).

 Known issues:
- - Several games have significant graphical bugs, tile layer scrolling is broken as is various advanced features
+ - Several games have significant graphical bugs
- - There's no SPU emulation at all
- - There are some interrupt-related crashes
+ - SPU emulation only supports basic modes playing \[AD\]PCM samples from memory; CPU driven modes are unsupported
  - It's too slow, and Vsync/timer frequencies are inaccurate

 Credit to LiraNura's [hyperscan-emulator](https://github.com/LiraNuna/hyperscan-emulator/) from which the S+Core CPU core in here is currently based on.